Thinking about autumn I start to imagine the recipes I could create with typical autumn produce.

 ✔️ Sweet potatoes

-Let start this autumn with a delicious and warming Carrot Ginger Soup with sweet potatoe.
-I used sweet potatoe to make this soup thick and therefore more filling.
-Exactly what we need in autumn.
-This soup is a ‘warming’ soup for our bodies because of the ginger.
+This soup is a warming soup because of the ginger.
 Especially if a ginger shot is way too much for you, you have to give this soup a try.
 Don’t worry, the ginger will only give this soup an extra zest.

 Ginger provides an upset stomach and digestive relief.
 Since 80% of your immune system is in your gut, you want to keep it healthy and balanced.
 It will warm you up and lessen aches and pains that for example come with the cold and flu.
 Ginger is a perfect expectorant and can help break up mucus in the lungs.
 Ginger will also soothe a painful sore throats.